ctzurcanu/virtues/docs/friendship.md

 ## Types

-- self-friendship: you are your own friend while you observe, evaluate, and act to improve self concerning Virtues.
+- self-friendship: you are your own friend while you observe, evaluate, and act to improve yourself concerning Virtues.
 If done often: it is the most powerful friendship.
 - active friendship: offering to act as a friend.
 A provable volunteer makes such an offering to the whole world every time an output is published
 - passive friendship: acting as a friend when the other party is in an obvious need
 - "maybe friendship": it is a friendship that exists only in the imagination of one or both parties.
 It may become friendship if tested.
 Its existence is not beneficial to the concept of true friendship.